WangJiuming/YOLOOP/readme.md

-# YOLOOP:  Fast and Adaptive Detection Framework for Genome-wide Chromatin Loop Mapping from Hi-C data
+# YOLOOP: A Fast and Adaptive Foundation Model for Genome-wide Chromatin Loop Mapping from Hi-C data

 ![header](header.png)